Did you know 77% of Internet users read blogs?

 A featured image draws people to your content by adding visual appeal.
-It helps readers understand what they are looking at before reading any of the text.
+It helps readers understand what they’re looking at before reading any of the text.

-There are two ways to go about sourcing the perfect featured image for your blog post.
-If your business has custom photos, it would be best to use these.
+There are two ways to source the perfect featured image for your blog post.
+If your business has custom photos, it would be best to use those.
 If not, there are plenty of resources where you can select stock images relevant to your blog post topics.

 My go-to websites for quality stock images are:

-Stumped on how to create a compelling headline?
-Try using this formula and feel free to rearrange the components:
+Stumped on how to create a compelling title?
+Try these formulas and feel free to rearrange the components:

 Numbers + Adjectives + Target Keyword + Promise